Shinjuku–Kabukicho Love Hotel murders: Hostess A

 The first victim, known under the pseudonym of Hostess A, was last seen alive checking into room 401 of the New El Sky hotel with a young man on March 19, 1981.
 A day later, at about 10 a.m., there was no sign of the victim, who was supposed to have checked out of the hotel by that time.
-That caused an employee then went into her hotel room and found the victim strangled to death.
+This caused an employee to enter her hotel room, where they found the victim strangled to death.
 An ID found on her identified her as a local 33-year-old hostess.
 However, her ID turned out to be fraudulent.
 She was actually a 45-year-old woman who abandoned her family in 1975 to live in Kabukicho.
 Authorities speculated that she might have worked as a prostitute prior to her death, and that the murderer may have picked her up from her cabaret job.

 Hostess B

 The second victim, known as Hostess B, was strangled to death with her pantyhose on the night of April 25, 1981.
 About an hour before her body was discovered, she was seen checking into room 203 of the Coca Palace hotel with a man.
 All of her clothes were missing except for her yukata.
-The murderer left behind a few insignificant items items of the victim, such as her earrings, sandals, cigarettes, and a lighter.
+The murderer left behind a few insignificant items of the victim, such as her earrings, sandals, cigarettes, and a lighter.

 The victim was estimated to be about 20-years-old and 157 centimeters (5'1) tall.
 She was also believed to be Taiwanese.
 Due to the police being unable to identify her, they released a sketch of the victim to the public.
 However, this led to no results.
 The authorities believe that she may have lived in a rural area because she had clean lungs and unhealthy teeth.